Key Takeaway

 Could tirzepatide change how my Zoloft works?

-Tirzepatide does not directly interfere with sertraline's mechanism of action.
-However, delayed gastric emptying could subtly alter absorption timing.
+Tirzepatide doesn't directly interfere with sertraline's mechanism of action.
+But delayed gastric emptying could subtly alter absorption timing.
 In practice, most patients remain stable on their Zoloft while taking tirzepatide.
 If you notice any changes in your mood, anxiety levels, or sleep patterns, let your prescriber know so they can evaluate whether a dosing adjustment is appropriate.

 Will I gain weight on Zoloft even while taking tirzepatide?